VAT Registration TYPES IN CZECH REPUBLIC

 EU Sales List - EU VAT reporting for sales outside CZIn case you are VAT-registered (any kind) and your VAT-registered customer is based in the EU, electronic EU Sales Lists need to be filed.
 Simply put, it is a table, with on each line all transactions compbined with 1 customer

 Filing - electronic onlyThe VAT Return, Kontrolní Hlášení and Souhrné Hlášení VIES cannot be filed in paper form anymore, but only sent as electronic files, which need to be generated by accounting software or manually entered though the online portal of the Czech Tax Office (in Czech, of course).
-There are also several online invoicing systems taking care of the VAT filing - in fact, we will launch one ourselves in Q1 2023.
+There are also several online invoicing systems taking care of the VAT filing.
 Starting 2023, each Trade License holder will have a Datova Schranka, which can be use for filing as well.

 It seems overkill to hire an accountant for processing one (consultancy) invoice per month - but wrong / late filing is subject to penalties that can be 10.000s of CZK.
 So one really has to know precisely how to create invoices and use the software / portal (!)